TobiasWallner/Fiber/README.md

   - Replaces exit-to-main code, because embedded never exits
   - Removes unused libc glue code
   - Up to **90% binary size reduction** when enabling exceptions on Cortex-M

-## 🧠 Design Philosophy

-- **No Context Switches**: Tasks are C++20 coroutines that the compiler will turn into switch statements.
-- **Cooperative**: Users must explicitly `co_await` or `co_return`.
-No task is ever preempted.
-- **Explicit deadlines**: Finally a real-RTOS.
-You control timing windows explicitly.
-Start time and deadline are part of every task.
-- **Safe Exceptions**: Uses exceptions safely, with zero heap allocations or overhead.
-It just jumps from the `throw` directly to your `catch`.
-No need to pass error values around.
-Exceptions might even reduce your binary size.
-- **Minimal**: Small binary.
-No interrupts, no stacks, no ISRs.
-Minimal Flash footprint.
-- **Portable**: Just provide a `time()` function and run `.spin()` in your main loop.
-Fully platform-agnostic, does not depend on any MCU architectures.
-- **Customizeable**: Allows you to overwrite/redirect critical functions like `fiber::memcpy()` or default output character streams `fiber::cout()`.
-So you can hook in your own functions that use your on chips DMA controler or USART peripherals.

-> "At the crossroads of optimization and correctness, remember: optimization saves runtime — but correctness saves debug time.
-Choose which time you truly want to optimize."

 ## 🧩 Integration